List of schools affected by concrete safety fears

 Ms Evans was photographed with other staff members in a temporary staff room erected in a school corridor on Friday.

-– Willowbrook Mead Primary Academy, LeicesterAnother affected school, the Willowbrook Mead Primary Academy on the outskirts of Leicester, has said it will be closed on Monday.
+– Willowbrook Mead Primary Academy, LeicesterAnother affected school, the Willowbrook Mead Primary Academy on the outskirts of Leicester, was closed on Monday.

 – Northampton International Academy, NorthamptonAccording to BBC News, the use of the top floor, including 18 classrooms, has been restricted, while the sixth-form area and a staff room are closed while survey work is done.